What Is 8 cm in mm? Understanding Metric Conversions Made Simple

 Check Your Work:

 You can verify your answer by reversing the process.
 Divide the millimeter value by 10 to return to centimeters.
-To give you an idea, 80 mm ÷ 10 = 8 cm.
+Here's one way to look at it: 80 mm ÷ 10 = 8 cm.

 This method works for any centimeter-to-millimeter conversion, ensuring accuracy and speed.